Richa1202/Text-Summarization-using-transformers/README.md

 ## Current Status

-⚠️ **Note**: This model is currently generating incorrect/incoherent summaries.
+**Note**: This model is currently generating incorrect summaries.
 The model capacity is limited due to hardware constraints (no GPU available for testing).
 The current configuration uses:

 - 2 encoder/decoder layers
 - d_model = 64